Cash–Landrum incident: Health problem claims

 The witnesses claimed that after the UFO and helicopters left, Cash took the Landrums home, then retired for the evening.
 That night, they reportedly all experienced similar symptoms, though Cash to a greater degree.
 The claim was that they suffered from nausea, vomiting, diarrhea, generalized weakness, a burning sensation in their eyes, and feeling as though they were suffering from sunburn.

 Over the next few days, Cash said her symptoms worsened, with many large, painful blisters forming on her skin.
-When taken to a hospital emergency room on January 3, 1981, Clark writes, Cash "could not walk, and had lost large patches of skin and clumps of hair.
+Jerome Clark writes that, when Cash was taken to a hospital emergency room on January 3, 1981, she "could not walk, and had lost large patches of skin and clumps of hair.
 She was released after 12 days, though her condition was not much better, and she later returned to the hospital for another 15 days."
 In a 1985 HBO documentary, UFOs: What's Going On, Cash's hair loss was shown in pictures and she claimed doctors switched from treating her for burns to treating her for radiation sickness after realizing she had been exposed to radiation.
 Later, she was treated for cancer.

-The Landrums' health was somewhat better, though reportedly both suffered from lingering weakness, skin sores and hair loss.
+The Landrums' health was somewhat better, though reportedly both suffered from lingering weakness, skin sores, and hair loss.

 In April 1981, Vickie was found to be developing a cataract in one eye, and Betty was first treated for breast cancer in 1983.
-Neither condition was known to have been present prior to their UFO encounter.

 However, Brad Sparks contends that, although the symptoms were somewhat similar to those caused by ionizing radiation, the rapidity of onset was only consistent with a massive dose that would have meant certain death in a few days.
 Since all of the victims lived for years after the incident, Sparks suggests the cause of the symptoms was some kind of chemical contamination, presumably by an aerosol.
+However, using modern dose estimations through time to onset of vomiting, an onset of vomiting one hour after exposure would yield a dose range of 5.2 - 6.6Gy, which although severe, is well below the LD/100.
+After two hours, this estimate reduces to 3.1 - 4.2Gy, below the LD/50, and consistent with the symptoms described.

-In Gary P. Posner's contributed Cash-Landrum chapter for the 60-authored compendium titled The Reliability of UFO Witness Testimony, he agrees with Sparks about ionizing radiation, but concludes that there are "myriad reasons for skepticism of virtually every aspect" of this case.
-For example, regarding the above chronology in Clark (1998), Posner notes that Betty's actual medical records, as detailed in Schuessler (1998) document that she was initially hospitalized from January 2–19, her attending physician noted "little, if any, hair loss" upon admission (though it did develop weeks later), and her dermatology consultant diagnosed only cellulitis/swelling of the scalp and face with no mention of any skin loss.
+In Gary P. Posner's contributed Cash–Landrum chapter for the 60-authored compendium titled The Reliability of UFO Witness Testimony, he agrees with Sparks about ionizing radiation, but concludes that there are "myriad reasons for skepticism of virtually every aspect" of this case.
+For example, regarding the above chronology in Clark (1998), Posner notes that Betty's actual medical records, as detailed in Schuessler (1998), documented that she was initially hospitalized from January 2–19.
+Her attending physician noted "little, if any, hair loss" upon admission (though it did develop weeks later), and her dermatology consultant diagnosed only cellulitis and swelling of the scalp and face with no mention of any skin loss.